 (11) Quirky and Corky

-Do you have 175 wine corks, more or less?
-Well if you do and you also have a shark knife, a shelf liner and a hot glue gun with glue stocks to spare then you can easily make this corky and quirky rug that is just perfect for the bathroom or a utility room.
+Do you have 175 wine corks?
+Well if you have them a shark knife, a shelf liner and a hot glue gun with glue stocks to spare then you can easily make this corky and quirky rug that is just perfect for the bathroom or a utility room.

-Also byy cutting the corks into half you glue the flat ends to the shelf liner.
-Don’t be skimpy in using that hot glue gun too.
-Tip: Position the corks first on the shelf liner before gluing it permanently.
-Finally, make them fit snugly too.
+Cut the corks in half and glue the flat ends to the shelf liner, without being skimpy with that hot glue gun.
+Tip: Position the corks first on the shelf liner before gluing it permanently to make them fit snugly.

 Source: How to Make a Rug Made of Cork